-As the experience of all developed modern states makes clear, secondary, detailed norms, called rules in the U.S. and delegated legislation in the U.K. are a vital element in regulation.
-It is the rule making process that was transformed by the transformation of U. S. administrative law.
-In the E. U. the Council passes a great deal of regulatory legislation that delegates the making of such rules to committees.
-Typically each particular Council enactment of this sort creates an ad hoc committee, ad hoc in the sense that it is created solely to draft rules for this one statute.
-The membership of each such committee is chosen by the E. U. Commission and must consist of technical experts from each of the member states.
-Initially committee proceedings were totally opaque.
-Now some elements of transparency have been added.
+As the experiences of all developed modern states make clear, secondary, detailed norms-called "rules" in the United States and "delegated legislation" in the United Kingdom- are vital elements in regulation.
+It is the rulemaking process that was transformed with the transformation of U.S. administrative law.
+In the E.U., the Council passes a great deal of regulatory legislation that delegates the making of such rules to committees-also known as the practice of "comitology."
+Typically, each particular Council enactment of this sort creates an ad hoc committee-ad hoc in the sense that it is created solely to draft rules for one statute.
+The membership of each such committee is chosen by the E.U.
+Commission and must consist of technical experts from each of the Member States.
+At first, committee proceedings were totally opaque.
+Now some transparency has been added.
 The Commission itself is a non-elected technocratic body.
 If the expert committees and the Commission agree on a draft rule, it becomes law.
 If not, the committee draft is subject to a kind of legislative veto device wielded by the Council.
-The "comitology" process thus exhibits an extremely attenuated democratic control over technocratic decision making.
+The comitology process thus exhibits an extremely attenuated democratic control over technocratic decisionmaking.

-This vice is celebrated as a great virtue by the defenders of comitology.6 They argue that precisely because the E.U. government as a whole is deficient in democratic legitimacy, there is a need to substitute technocratic for democratic legitimacy.
-Indeed regulatory decisions should be kept out of politics entirely and instead made purely on objective technical grounds, that is, on considerations of technological feasibility and economic efficiency.
-Any untoward consequences of such objective decisions, for instance geographically or sectorially concentrated employment losses, should be handled by compensatory measures enacted by the political process rather than politically motivated "distortions" of the objective regulatory process.
+This vice is celebrated as a great virtue by the defenders of comitology.
+They argue that precisely because the E.U. government as a whole is deficient in democratic legitimacy, there is a need to substitute a technocratic bureaucracy for democratic legitimacy.
+Indeed, they argue regulatory decisions should be kept out of politics entirely and be made instead purely on objective, technical grounds-on considerations of technological feasibility and economic efficiency.
+Any untoward consequences of such objective decisions-for instance, geographically or sectorially concentrated employment losses-should be handled by compensatory measures enacted by the political process rather than by politically motivated "distortions" of the objective regulatory process.
 Their very objectivity will recruit publicly perceived legitimacy for comitology generated rules.

-As a purely practical matter, it is greatly to be doubted that European publics endow technical bureaucracies with very high levels of legitimacy.
-Whatever endowment there has been has been gravely drawn down by the Mad Cow, French blood and other such episodes, and by recent Commission scandals.
+As a purely practical matter, it is highly doubtful that European citizens endow technical bureaucracies with very high levels of legitimacy.
+Whatever endowment exists has been gravely drawn down by such recent scandals as the failure of both U.K. and E.U. regulators to promptly identify and stop the spread of mad cow disease, by the criminal conviction of French health officials for failure to take action to purge blood banks of possibly HIV-infected blood, and by corruption allegations that led to major reforms at the Commission.
 All modern governments are highly technocratic, and the contemporary withdrawal of popular trust in government hardly distinguishes between its political and technocratic elements.
-Indeed anti-E. U. sentiment is far more often expressed as anger with the Eurocrats than as distaste for its explicitly political organs.
-Technocrat legitimacy may be a very weak reed to substitute for democratic legitimacy.
+Indeed, anti-E.U. sentiment is far more often expressed as anger with the Eurocrats than as distaste for its explicitly political organs.
+Technocratic legitimacy may be a very weak reed to substitute for democratic legitimacy.